-Vulnerable and facing a high risk of becoming extinct in the wild.
+Endangered and facing a high risk of becoming extinct in the wild.

 In many areas elephants are currently being poached faster than they can reproduce.
 This is hugely significant when we consider that female elephants only produce a single calf after a 22 month gestation period.
 Male elephants also need to reach 20 years of age before they can successfully compete for mating.

 There are approximately 470 000 African elephants in the wild in herds that wander through 37 African countries.
 There are two distinct subspecies of African elephant – Savanna elephants and the smaller Forest elephants.
 It is estimated that Savannah (or bush) elephants make up 25-35% of the total African elephant population.
-Both subspecies are on rapid decline due to habitat loss and poaching for the international ivory trade as well as for meat.
+Both subspecies are in rapid decline due to habitat loss and poaching for the international ivory trade as well as for meat.